nodejs/promise-use-cases/use-cases/user-expectations/4/expectations-4.md

   Which is even more counter-intuitive.

 ### What can we maybe do better
-Perhaps provide an official documentation/tutorial on the matter.
+- Perhaps provide an official documentation/tutorial on the matter.
+- Warn when promises are created within async functions (forEach calling the internal `async` function) but are not returned or awaited.